razerx100/Pluto/README.md

 # Pluto
 Input Manager library.
-Builds into Shared Library.
-Currently has three modules.
+Currently only has a Win32 implementation.

 1. Keyboard.
 2. Mouse.
 3. Xbox Gamepad.

 ## Instructions
-Run the Setup script to configure the project.
-The setup script uses the ***Visual Studio 17 2022*** generator for project generation.
-But ***Visual Studio 16 2019*** generator should work as well.
+Use the ADD_TEST_PLUTO cmake flag to add unit testing.

 ## Requirements
 cmake 3.21+.\